BryceVerberne/CSC205/Recursion Graphic Display/README.md

 ## Description

 This program, composed of three classes, calculates the number of squares in a pattern using a formula, loop, and recursion.
-The console-based and graphical outputs are provided by `Assignment5RecursionConsoleDriver` and `Assignment5RecursionGraphicDriver` classes, respectively.
+The console-based and graphical outputs are provided by `RecursionConsoleDriver` and `RecursionGraphicDriver` classes, respectively.

 ## Classes

-- **Assignment5Recursion**: The `Assignment5Recursion.java` class contains the methods for solving the problem using the formula, loop, and recursion techniques.
+- **Recursion**: The `Recursion.java` class contains the methods for solving the problem using the formula, loop, and recursion techniques.
-- **Assignment5RecursionConsoleDriver**: The `Assignment5RecursionConsoleDriver.java` class is a console-based driver that calls the methods in the Assignment5Recursion class and displays the results.
+- **RecursionConsoleDriver**: The `RecursionConsoleDriver.java` class is a console-based driver that calls the methods in the `Recursion` class and displays the results.
-- **Assignment5RecursionGraphicDriver**: The `Assignment5RecursionGraphicDriver.java` class is a graphical driver that creates a JFrame with input fields and a panel to display the pattern.
+- **RecursionGraphicDriver**: The `RecursionGraphicDriver.java` class is a graphical driver that creates a JFrame with input fields and a panel to display the pattern.

 ## Usage

-1. Compile the Java Classes (e.g., `javac Assignment5Recursion.java Assignment5RecursionConsoleDriver.java Assignment5RecursionGraphicDriver.java`).
+1. Compile the Java Classes (e.g., `javac Recursion.java RecursionConsoleDriver.java RecursionGraphicDriver.java`).
-2. Run `Assignment5RecursionConsoleDriver.java` to see console results for various n values using formula, loop, and recursion methods.
+2. Run `RecursionConsoleDriver.java` to see console results for various n values using formula, loop, and recursion methods.
-3. Run `Assignment5RecursionGraphicDriver.java`, input n in "Iteration" field, click "Graph" to display pattern and method results.
+3. Run `RecursionGraphicDriver.java`, input n in "Iteration" field, click "Graph" to display pattern and method results.

 ## Example

-When running the Assignment5RecursionConsoleDriver, you will see the following output:
+When running the RecursionConsoleDriver, you will see the following output:

 ```plaintext
 puzzleFormula(1) returns: 5